Do I Qualify?

 Alternative: if you don’t have a slow cooker, you can implement this same method on a stovetop with a pot of water and a mason jar.
 However, you should add a tea towel to rest the mason jar on in the pot, start with cold water, and make sure to keep an eye on the pot in case you need to refill the evaporated water with more HOT water.
 Remember, start with cold water, and only add HOT as it evaporates.

-Note: you might be curious about whether you should infuse for more time or less, and frankly, you may get a slightly more potent result at 8 hours vs 2 hours, but it won’t be a significant difference.
+Note: You might be curious about whether you should infuse for more time or less, and frankly, you may get a slightly more potent result at 8 hours vs. 2 hours, but there won’t be a significant difference.
 What will be noticeable is the greenness in both color and flavor.
-So if you’re not into the “green” flavor, especially in baked goods and pastries, aim for a shorter infusion time.
-You can always compensate for the slight decrease in potency by adding a little extra flower (maybe an extra gram per stick of butter).
+So, if you’re not into the “green” flavor, especially in baked goods and pastries, aim for a shorter infusion time.
+You can always compensate for the slight decrease in potency by adding a little extra flower (an extra gram per stick of butter).

 Conclusion